brightcove/hot-shots/README.md

 * `callback`:   The callback to execute once the metric has been sent or buffered

 If an array is specified as the `name` parameter each item in that array will be sent along with the specified value.

+The close method has the following API:

+* `callback`:   The callback to execute once close is complete.
+All other calls to statsd will fail once this is called.

 The event method has the following API: